-A systematic 4 x 4 km grid consisting of a total of 48, 894 sampling points was established at a national level to generate the historical activity data for the entire area of the country using high and medium resolution imagery, which is the same grid used to allocate the NFI clusters from the Stratified Random Sampling design.
-At jurisdictional level, this corresponds to 3,308 points being interpreted.
-Each sampling point was visually assessed and its information was collected and entered in a complete database on LULC changes at the national level.
+A systematic 4 x 4 km grid consisting of a total of 48,894 sampling units was established at a national level to generate the historical activity data for the entire area of the country using high and medium resolution imagery.
+This is the same grid used to allocate the NFI clusters from the Stratified Random Sampling design.
+At jurisdictional level, this corresponds to 3,308 sampling units being interpreted.
+Each sampling unit was visually assessed and its information was collected and entered in a complete database on LULC changes at the national level.